Kerry freshens portfolio with additive maker

-LONDON, June 21 (Reuters Breakingviews) - Kerry Group (KYGa.I) is swapping meats for additives.
-The $22 billion Irish company on Monday said it was buying preservative maker Niacet for 853 million euros, days after announcing the sale of its consumer meats and meals business.
+LONDON (Reuters Breakingviews) - Kerry Group is swapping meats for additives.
+The $22 billion Irish company on Monday said here it was buying preservative maker Niacet for 853 million euros, days after announcing the sale of its consumer meats and meals business.
 The deal will benefit from the push to reduce food waste and also helps Kerry in its transition from consumer food brands to higher-margin ingredients.

 Capital Calls - More concise insights on global finance: